CycloneDX/sbom-utility/README.md

 ##### `--error-value` flag

-Use the `--error-value=true|false` (default: `true`)flag to reduce the formatted error result output by not showing the `value` field which shows detailed information about the failing data in the BOM.
+Use the `--error-value=true|false` (default: `true`) flag to reduce the formatted error result output by not showing the `value` field which shows detailed information about the failing data in the BOM.

 ##### `--colorize` flag

-Use the `--colorize=true|false` (default: `true`) flag to add/remove color formatting to error result `txt` formatted output.
+Use the `--colorize=true|false` (default: `false`) flag to add/remove color formatting to error result `txt` formatted output.
 By default, `txt` formatted error output is colorized to help with human readability; for automated use, it can be turned off.

 #### Validate Examples